-There are several signs, which may point at the need of outsourcing MVP development, they include:
+There are several signs, which may point at the need of outsourcing MVP web development, they include:

 - lack of resources.
 Sometimes startups simply have no reasons to keep the whole team of developers and designers in their office, since the business itself operates in a different industry.
-In this case hiring and educating in-house team sounds unreasonable, and outsourcing product development to IT company would be the most affordable and effective solution.
+In this case hiring and educating in-house team sounds unreasonable, and outsourcing product development to IT company and for MVP startup coding would be the most affordable and effective solution.

 - lack of technological expertise.
-One of the key advantages of cooperating with large outsourcing companies is their ability to advise the best technological solution and possible frameworks suitable for minimum viable product development.
+One of the key advantages of cooperating with large outsourcing companies for MVP startup web development is their ability to advise the best technological solution and possible frameworks suitable for minimum viable product development.
 So if a startup has an idea of “what” they would want to do, but not “how” to do it, outsourcing product development will be the optimal solution, which solves design and product development issues at once.

 Does Turning to Outsourced Product Development Can Be Dangerous?

 Working with third-party vendors always assumes the risks from different business aspects: from confidentiality to simply not having the product done.
 But there are the measures, which could minimize such risks during minimum viable product development, they include: